rails-girls-summer-of-code/summer-of-code/sponsors/packages.md

 <div class="row">
   <div class="col-md-8 col-md-offset-2">
     <h3>Partner Company Package</h3>
-    <p>To find out more about the option for becoming a partner company and what partnercompanies do, please <a href="mailto:campaign@rgsoc.org">write us an email</a>.</p>
+    <p>To find out more about the option for becoming a partner company and what partner companies do, please <a href="mailto:campaign@rgsoc.org">write us an email</a>.</p>

     <h3>Platinum</h3>